-Sales activity data is unquestionably valuable for reps, front-line managers, execs and the entire revenue operations team.
-But tracking every contact, every meeting and every email exchanged with a prospect takes painstaking amounts of time sales teams just don’t have.
-The reality is that reps just don't track sales activity in the CRM.
+Sales activity data is unquestionably valuable for reps, front-line managers, execs, and the entire revenue operations team.
+But tracking every contact, every meeting, and every email exchanged with a prospect takes painstaking amounts of time that sales teams just don't have.
+The reality is that reps don't track sales activity in the CRM.
 At least not enough of it.
-They’re spending their time selling—and who can blame them?
+They're spending their time selling—and who can blame them?

-However, you also know asking reps to put in the data and trying to enforce it is pointless.
-Not only does it not work, it’s a distraction them from their primary sales function.
+However, you also know that asking reps to put in the data and trying to enforce it is pointless.
+Not only does it not work, but it's a distraction from their primary sales function.
 Sales activity trackers are only as good as their operators.

 Over the years, technology has evolved to make capturing sales activity easier.
 We'll walk through three different ways to track sales activity data, including the pros and cons of each.

 Pros: The primary benefit of a CRM is that it provides a centralized place to store all customer related data.
-Most CRMs today are cloud-based which means they’re accessible whether you’re in the office or in the field.
-This centralization means you have the potential for a single source of the truth—key word: “potential”.
-There’s a reason why, on average, 2 out of 5 CRM adoptions fail.
+Most CRMs today are cloud-based, which means that they're accessible whether you're in the office or in the field.
+This centralization means that you have the potential for a single source of the truth.
+The key word here is "potential."
+There's a reason why, on average, 2 out of 5 CRM adoptions fail.